 Cosmologie

-The APC Laboratory mourns the loss of George Smoot, who passed away at his home in Paris.
+The APC Laboratory mourns the loss of George Smoot, who passed away unexpectedly at his home in Paris.
 George Smoot was one of the pioneers of observations of the cosmic microwave background (CMB), which revolutionized our understanding of the cosmos and placed cosmology on a firm experimental footing.
 (Credits photo: Peter Badge/Lindau Nobel Laureate Meetings)

 Ce stage offre une initiation aux techniques d'analyse des données astrophysiques liées au fond diffus cosmologique (CMB).
 Il permettra à l’étudiant.e de se familiariser avec les méthodes utilisées pour explorer et interpréter les informations contenues dans ces observations provenant de l'Univers primordial.
 Le projet se concentrera en particulier sur l’optimisation des techniques dites de séparation de composantes, qui distinguent le CMB des contaminations galactiques.